Pirates vs. Mets Player Props Betting Odds

-Player prop bet odds for Pete Alonso, Bryan Reynolds and others are available when the New York Mets host the Pittsburgh Pirates at Citi Field on Monday at 7:10 PM ET.
+Player prop betting options for Pete Alonso, Bryan Reynolds and others are available in the New York Mets-Pittsburgh Pirates matchup at Citi Field on Tuesday, starting at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!